 Everyone associates fancy villas, expensive yachts, and high-class dinners with the Amalfi Coast.
 But, underneath all the luxury lies a few spectacular hikes.

 One, in particular, is the Sentiero Degli Dei, or the Path of the Gods hike.
-This hike takes you along breathtaking coasts to get a unique view of the coast most are missing.
+This hike takes you along breathtaking coastline to get a unique view of the coast and beaches that most visitors are missing while they laze around in their fine villas.

 The hike is great for all varieties of hikers: solo, couples, or families.
 Before you begin, there are a few things you’ll want to know, though.